ErebosM/Custom-SCION-Image-creation/README.md

 4. Log in as root.
 The password is "odroid" (Will automatically forces the user to change it after first boot).
 The last script is about installing SCION and its dependencies.

+TODO: Before running the script, you have to change the file `env/deps/pip3/requirements.txt` to this commit of the main scion repository 4edac7803665993e87daa7d996840089b07a5fef (you can also try to cherry-pick)

 ```
 sudo su - scion
 ./setupdevice.sh